CA-Ecommerce/T3A2-A-Ecommerce_App/README.md

 - Married
 - 4 kids
 - Former roadie for Pearl Jam who became friends with Norm on a Screaming Jets USA tour in the early 90s.
-- Owns a similar store to Vinyl Vibe in Seatle, WA.
+- Owns <strong>The Needle Drop</strong>, a similar store to Vinyl Vibe in Seatle, WA.
-- Decades of industry knowledge and another extremely largely uncatalogued collection of rare and hard to find records.
+- Decades of industry knowledge and another extremely large and mostly uncatalogued collection of rare and hard to find records.
 - Regularly in contact with Norm (by phone call) to trade and find records for his customer base.
 - Would buy from Norm more regularly if it were easier to see his stock levels on an up-to-date and easy to navigate website.
 Not having to call at 3am would be a bonus too.
 - Potential customer for a website like the one being made for Vinyl Vibe.